 2) Advertising to multiple countries at a time

-With this new feature, however, advertisers are able to load up multiple language variations of the same ad, and Facebook will dynamically show the ad in the relevant language for each user.
+With this new feature, however, advertisers are able to load up multiple language variations of the same ad.
+In addition, Facebook will dynamically show the ad in the relevant language for each user.

 Thankfully it’s remarkably easy to set up a test and get things going, as long as your campaign goals match those currently available with the DLO.